 Common industries using hydrogen sulfide include the following:

-Workers that are employed in work areas with little ventilation can be at an increased risk for toxic exposure.
+Workers that are employed in work areas with Workplace Ventilation Risks can be at an increased risk for toxic exposure.
 Companies and management must ensure that workers in confined spaces have controlled levels of toxins.

 Workers should be particularly cautious when performing tasks in pits, manholes, tunnels, or wells.
 Hydrogen sulfide is heavier than air, putting workers in low-lying areas at additional risk.